Theoretical Foundations of

-“Buffer-stock” models of saving are now standard in the consumption literature.
+“Buffer-stock” models of saving are now common in the consumption literature.
 This paper builds theoretical foundations for rigorous understanding of the main features of such models, including the existence of a target wealth ratio and the proposition that aggregate consumption growth equals aggregate income growth in a small open economy populated by buffer stock savers.

 Precautionary saving, buffer stock saving, marginal propensity to consume, permanent income hypothesis